mfschmidt/schmidt_geconn/README.md

 # Directories (most have not yet been commited to git)

-## arnatkeviciute
+## 01. filter_and_normalize_probes

 Many python scripts used to reproduce Aurina Arnatkeviciute's 2018 suggestions in Neuroimage for best practices in combining gene expression and other brain-mapped data.
 Some of her suggestions are compared with Richiardi 2015's methods.

-## debugging
+## 02. proximity_relationships

-Code snippets to help in reading and viewing cache files from the overlap plot generation in ge_data_manager
+Both expression similarity and connectivity have relationships to proximity/distance.
+Code here explores those relationships and justifies our selection of a 16mm distance mask for optimizing Mantel correlations.

-## ExpressionAndConnectivity
+## 03. maps

-An unorganized disarray of old scripts, all dumped here to keep them in proximity of other associated scripts
+Code to build maps linking probe_id, entrez_id, gene_symbol, etc.

-## gandal
+## 04. gene_lists

-Comparisions between our discovered genes and those reported in Gandal, et al. 2018.
+Comparisions between our discovered genes and those reported in Gandal, et al. 2018, Wei, et al. 2019, Wang, et al. 2018, and Savage, et al. 2018.

 - gandal_vs_schmidt.ipynb reads Gandal 2018 spreadsheet and saves relevant data to tsv files
 - rank_p_values.ipynb calculates p-values for Schmidt-generated gene lists.

-## Gene lists

-A copy of a google drive directory, containing data to support analyses in 'gandal'

-## maps

-Code to build maps linking probe_id, entrez_id, gene_symbol, etc.

 ## spatial_richiardi